 The aim isn’t to take the column off the car but to give maximum movement.
 But with a few extra wiring disconnections, you could take the whole upper column off the car if you wish.

 With the shroud removed, loosen the four nuts holding the upper steering column to the car.
 I recommend leaving the nuts on with a few turns to stop it from hitting you in the face and leaving a scar below your left eye.

 We can undo the pinch bolt on the universal joint at the bottom of the upper steering column.
 The bolt only fits one way around, so don’t worry about marking it for re-fitment.
 You’ll need two 13mm spanners to undo it.
 The nut is oval, so don’t be too worried if it’s not super tight!

 With the pinch bolt removed, remove the four nuts holding the column up.
 The universal joint can be separated by pulling the upper column off the lower column.
 The upper column can then be lowered into the footwell.
 There is no need to undo the wires to the stalks.
 However, I would recommend undoing the two bolts holding the bonnet release lever.
 This will give you much more freedom of movement in the upper steering column.

-Man look at this for access!
+Man, look at this for access!

 Still to come in part 3 and 4

 In the next article, I’ll cover the removal and disconnection of the heater matrix.
-This is harder on right-hand drive models, but hopefully, it won’t be too difficult with this preparation.
+This is harder on right-hand drive models, but hopefully, it won’t be too difficult after this preparation.
 Once off the car, we can take a look at what’s inside the tap.
 This should let us better understand what causes the blockages.

-If you have any specific questions, ask them below and I’ll cover them in future articles.
+If you have any specific questions, ask them below, and I’ll cover them in future articles.